[20th February 2020]

 I had seen some rather nice landscape astro images online taken with the GFX 50S/50R and the 23mm lens so was keen to try this out for myself.
 In twilight conditions the results were excellent with very little comatic aberration (coma) and nicely defined stars, again the excellent manual focus scale in the EVF made infinity focusing simple.
 However, when the sky got properly dark the 23mm f/4 lens simply did not let enough light on to the sensor and raising the ISO above 3200 made no difference, increasing the exposure in Lightroom also resulted in a horrible noisy mess.
 This surprised me as when I had tested the GFX cameras at the Photography Shows in the past I had found the ISO performance right up to 12800 to be perfectly acceptable.
 Nasim Mansurov explains here that the GFX 50S/50R have ISO invariance at base ISO but for me night sky photography turned out to be another disappointing GFX experience.
 I would imagine that the GFX 50R would work very well on a star tracking device where a shutter speed of around 2 minutes could be used with a lower ISO of 800 or 1600.

 If you have got this far, you are probably thinking that my dream camera was turning into some sort of nightmare?
-It got worse when I visited the remains of Duntulm Castle at the northern tip of Skye (see image at the top of this page), a fair wind was blowing and the sheer bulk of the GFX 50R and the 23mm lens was acting like a wind sock, even my heavy duty tripod was in real danger of blowing over on to the rocks.
+It got worse when I visited the remains of Duntulm Castle at the northern tip of Skye, a fair wind was blowing and the sheer bulk of the GFX 50R and the 23mm lens was acting like a wind sock, even my heavy duty tripod was in real danger of blowing over on to the rocks.
 I was very aware that over £5000 of equipment was on the tripod and decided to bail out, there would have been no issue to carry on shooting with any FujiFilm X or full frame mirrorless cameras such as the Nikon Z, Canon R or Sony A7 series.
-Both the 50S and 50R have a rather hollow feel to the bodies and neither feel really planted on a tripod in the same way that a medium format film camera did.
+Both the 50S and 50R have a rather hollow feel to the bodies and neither feel really planted on a tripod in the same way that a medium format film camera does.
 To add to the ‘hollow’ feeling the shutter button doesn’t really feel attached to the 50R camera and gives the impression of a delay in taking the shot, I had noticed this when testing the camera before at shows but presumed this was only on pre-production demo cameras.
 In contrast the 50S shutter release feels positive and connected to the rest of the camera, in fact all of the buttons on the 50S feel more positive and less ‘spongy’.

 Autofocus is something that has been widely criticised on the 50S/50R but in reality I found it to be perfectly acceptable for a camera of this type, it had no problem in tracking the RAF Typhoon jet making a low pass even tough it was very small in the frame.
 For landscapes I had no issues at all.
 A superb feature of FujiFilm cameras is being able to change the size of the focus point by a swift press of the joystick and a quick turn of a control dial, most other cameras require a dip into the menus to select ‘wide’ or ‘normal’.